Vedantsahai18/Leveraging-Conversational-AI-for-Secure-Healthcare-Assistance/README.md

 # Description

-There is a rapid increase in generation of medical data especially in a situation of medical emergency or crisis.
+There is a rapid increase in the generation of medical data, especially in a medical emergency or crisis.
 When hospitals are understaffed to maintain healthcare data, they are prone to be tampered with.
-Users do not recieve their medical information on time and cannot approach other institutions quickly with their medical history.
+Users do not receive their medical information on time and cannot approach other institutions quickly with their medical history.

-* Solution: Bring EHR to blockchain
+Solution: Bring EHR to blockchain

 BigchainDB is a decentralized database that has immutability just like traditional blockchains.
-We have attempted to develop an end to end system for succesful storage, transfer and tracking of patient healthcare data.
-All records are encrypted using AES-256 encryption and the access for this data is transferred through blockchain and assymetric cryptography.
+We have attempted to develop an end to end system for successful storage, transfer and tracking of patient healthcare data.
+All records are encrypted using AES-256 encryption and the access for this data is transferred through blockchain and asymmetric cryptography.
 Due to limited blockchain data storage, files are being stored in IPFS.

-There is a wave of emotional unstabiltiy among people who are on a downward spiral in life or are going through hard times.
-We have developed a chat companion to make the user feel better and to track analysis of users behaviour.
-Chatbot as a compnion can provide you factual informatio
+There is a wave of emotional instability among people who are on a downward spiral in life or are going through hard times.
+We have developed a chat companion to make the user feel better and track users' behaviour.
+Chatbot as a companion can provide you factual information

 This project as a chatbot is a part of our complete project

 [Medical Analytica](https://github.com/ejson03/Medical-Analytica)